JetBrains/intellij-sdk-docs/reference_guide/project_model/project.md

 title: Project
 ---

-In *IntelliJ IDEA*, a project encapsulates all your source code, libraries, build instructions into a single organizational unit.
-Everything you do in *IntelliJ IDEA*, is done within the context of a project.
+In the *IntelliJ Platform*, a project encapsulates all your source code, libraries, build instructions into a single organizational unit.
+Everything you do in the IDE, is done within the context of a project.
 A project defines some collections referred to as modules and libraries.
 Depending on the logical and functional requirements to the project, you can create a single-module or a multi-module project.

 ## Working with projects